Overview

 Data Collector Versions

-The Data Collector version determines the connection types that you can use in Data Collector pipelines and the properties available in each connection.
+The Data Collector version associated with a connection determines the connection types that you can create and the properties available in each connection.

 Connection support was initially introduced with Data Collector 4.0.0.
 Later versions introduce support for additional connection types and properties.